solana-mobile/solana-mobile-doc-site/blog/chapter2-nfts.md

 After the sellout of the Saga, Solana Mobile announced [Chapter 2](https://two.solanamobile.com) and launched a storefront where users can purchase preorders.

-In this preorder phase, Solana Mobile distributed various _soulbound NFT_ collections, similar in concept to the Saga Genesis token, to customers of Chapter 2.
+In this preorder phase, Solana Mobile distributed various _soulbound NFTs_, similar in concept to the Saga Genesis token, to customers of Chapter 2.

 1. Chapter 2 Preorder Token NFT
 2. Chapter 2 Leaderboard Element NFTs

-Let's dive into how each NFT collection is distributed and their technical details.
+Let's dive into how each NFT is distributed and their technical details.

 ## Chapter 2 Preorder Token